paulranum11/SPLiT-Seq_demultiplexing/README.md

 -o | --outputdir # filepath to the desired output directory.

-Users may increase the speed of the run by allocating additonal cores using the -n parameter and increasing the minimum number of reads required for each cell.
+Users may increase the speed of the run by allocating additonal cores using -n and increasing the minimum number of reads required for each cell using -m.
 Default values for -1 -2 and -3 are the barcodes provided in the splitseq_demultiplexing download: `Round1_barcodes_new3.txt`, `Round2_barcodes_new3.txt` and `Round3_barcodes_new3.txt`.
+Default values for `-f` and `-r` are the provided example .fastq files.
+The default output directory is `results`

 # Example
 The following is an example command that will run splitseqdemultiplex.sh using the provided example datasets.